Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Science Case

 Whether scientists can navigate and correctly interpret this new complexity will determine their success in addressing a number of important scientific questions.
 Among the topics driven by the detection of more complex structures are ISM turbulence~\cite{De-BreuckWilliamsSwinbank2014, RathborneLongmoreJackson2014}, the star formation process~\cite{LiuGalvan-MadridJimenez-Serra2015}, filaments~\cite{PerettoFullerDuarte-Cabral2013}, molecular cloud structure and kinematics~\cite{RathborneLongmoreJackson2015}, and the kinematics of nearby galaxies~\cite{MeierWalterBolatto2015, LeroyBolattoOstriker2015, JohnsonLeroyIndebetouw2015} and high redshift galaxies~\cite{PartnershipVlahakisHunter2015, WangWaggCarilli2013}.

 An even greater challenge arises from our ability to detect an increased number of spectral lines in more and more sources.
 There simply are no tools capable of simultaneously visualizing, comparing, and analyzing the dozens to hundreds of data cubes for all of the detected spectral lines in a given source.
-Such standard methods of both visualizing and exploring data as moment maps, channel maps, playing cube like a video, or 3D models, cannot scale up to the case of large numbers of lines, even in non-complex, well-ordered cases, such as rotating disks, or expanding stellar shells.
+Standard methods that visualize the data as moment and channel maps, animate cubes as a videos or 3D models, cannot scale up to the case involving large numbers of lines, even in non-complex, well-ordered cases, such as rotating disks, or expanding stellar shells.
 Users become overwhelmed by, for example, comparing these typical diagnostics for two lines, side by side or one at a time.
-In the richest sources with thousands of lines, such comparisons will simply be impossible---it becomes necessary to resort to methods that entirely throw away either the spectral information such as Principle Component Analysis (PCA) of moment maps or the spatial information that requires model fitting of complex spectra.
-As a result, both exploration and analysis of the data becomes not only time consuming, but potentially incomplete.
+In the richest sources with thousands of lines, such comparisons will simply be impossible---it becomes necessary to resort to methods that entirely throw away either the spectral information of moment maps or the spatial information that requires model fitting of complex spectra (such as Principle Component Analysis).
+As a result, both exploration and analysis of the astronomy data becomes not only time consuming, but potentially incomplete.

-As we move into the future and these telescopes reach their full potential, complex spatial and velocity structure will no longer be a problem that typically occurs in a separate subset of sources than those exhibiting rich spectra---the two problems will coexist, compounding the highlighted issues.
-The visualization and analysis challenges currently facing radio astronomy will then only grow more pressing as instruments grow more sensitive and the data volumes become larger.
+As we move into the future and the telescopes reach their full potential, complex spatial and velocity structures will no longer be a problem that typically occurs in a separate subset of sources than those exhibiting rich spectra behaviors---the two problems will coexist, compounding the highlighted issues.
+The visualization and analysis challenges currently facing radio astronomy will then only grow more pressing as the data volumes increase and the instruments grow more sensitive.